randalkoene/formalizer/README.md

 ## Installation

-1. Clone this git repository
+1. Clone this git repository.
 2. Change to the `core/lib` directory and run `make`.
 3. Change to directories in `tools` and run `make` in each.

+Alternatively:

+1. Clone this git repository.
+2. Change to the `tools/dev/fzbuild` directory.
+3. Run `fzbuild -C && fzbuild -M`.

 ## Usage